 We are currently touring with Johnson & Johnson’s Ethicon Brand and 3M Healthcare who are marketing their products and equipment to hospital staff and surgeons around the UK

 For the charity sector we campaigned with Guide Dogs for the Blind to the Civil Service Charity.
 Promoted charity runs, Christmas Appeals for Children in Need and helped families of children with cancer.

-When it comes to children, we excel, with hardly a school week going by without one or more of our Roadshow Buses visiting a school playground, college or University campus promoting choices open to the adults of tomorrow from Apprenticeships, to Higher Education and beyond, or for younger children the opportunity to literally get their hands dirty by planting seeds and taking them back to school and watch them grow.
+When it comes to children, we excel, with hardly a, pre covid, school week going by without one or more of our Roadshow Buses visiting a school playground, college or University campus promoting choices open to the adults of tomorrow from Apprenticeships, to Higher Education and beyond, or for younger children the opportunity to literally get their hands dirty by planting seeds and taking them back to school and watch them grow.

 Well a roadshow should be both professional and fun.
 You want all of your visitors to leave the vehicle with a smile.
 Good well-thought-out content, a lively environment and great company will leave nothing but positive thoughts in your visitors minds hopefully leaving that lasting memorable impression we all want and hope for.

 Should we run a Roadshow and how much will it cost?

 Obviously, this is a personal choice and much of the that decision will revolve around the cost, however the ROI is definitely a major consideration and with the wide variety of clients and sectors we work with, each having their own way of calculating the ROI, makes it difficult for us to give a definitive answer, however we can give examples.